JohnnyLouisTech/python-jokes/README.md

 # python-jokes
-You will need to  first run: pip install requests and add from: urllib at the top of your code - This will allow you to add website (Please ignore the "S" from "HTTPS" is encounter issues)
+You will need to first run pip install requests from the terminal or gitbash pip install requests

+and add from:
+urllib at the top of your code - This will allow you to add website (Please ignore the "S" from "HTTPS" is encounter issues)

-You will need import: requests
+You will need import:
+import requests

-You will need to import: json
+You will need to import:
+import json
 ## This is a fetch API from the official joke API which generates ten random jokes
 ![python jokes](https://github.com/JohnnyLouisTech/python-jokes/assets/29494723/bbd5ee09-c649-4877-9b1f-e8f6d7efa382)